localstack/docs/content/en/tutorials/using-terraform-with-testcontainers-and-localstack/index.md

 ```

 In the provided code snippet, we configure a LocalStackContainer object using Testcontainers.
-You'll need to set the `LOCALSTACK_AUTH_TOKEN` as an environment variable.
+Don't forget to set the `LOCALSTACK_AUTH_TOKEN` as an environment variable.
 This configuration is abstracted in a superclass to be reusable across different test cases.

 ```java
   @Container